Operations

 5 MIN READ

 Quoting a restoration project after a fire, flood, or storm is not like quoting a kitchen remodel.
-You aren't just selling to the homeowner; you're selling to an insurance adjuster who needs to see the exact scope, materials, and labor breakdown in a format they understand.
-If your estimate isn't structured correctly, you'll be stuck in a cycle of revisions and delays.
+You are not just selling to the homeowner; you are selling to an insurance adjuster who needs the scope, materials, and labor in a format they understand.
+Get the structure wrong and you will spend weeks revising instead of working.

 The Xactimate Language

 Adjusters speak the language of Xactimate.
-This means your line items should match standard industry codes and pricing.
-While you don't necessarily need to use Xactimate itself, your proposal must be structured with the same level of granular detail: exactly how many square feet of drywall, how many linear feet of baseboard, and the exact cost of each material.
+Your line items should match standard industry codes and pricing.
+You do not need to buy Xactimate, but your estimate must be broken down the same way: exact square feet of drywall, linear feet of baseboard, and per-unit costs.
+Bundled items get cut from claims.

 The Power of the Photo Scope

-In restoration, photos are your best friend.
-A single clear photo of a damaged subfloor or a hidden water leak is worth more than a ten-page description.
-When you build your estimate, attach these photos directly to the relevant line items.
-This makes it much harder for an adjuster to cut that item from the claim.
+In restoration, photos are leverage.
+A clear shot of a damaged subfloor or a hidden water stain is worth more than a long paragraph.
+Attach photos directly to the line items they support.
+When an adjuster can see the damage tied to the number, it is harder for them to cut it.

 The Supplement Strategy

-• Photo Documentation: Attach photos to every item that might be questioned.
+• Attach a photo to every item an adjuster might question.

 Stop guessing on your next bid